feathersjs/feathers/docs/guides/frontend/javascript.md

 ## Login and signup

 Alright.
-Now we can show the login page (including an error message when something goes wrong) and if we are logged in call the `showChat` we defined above.
+Now we can show the login page (including an error message when something goes wrong) and if we are logged in, call the `showChat` we defined above.
 We’ve built out the UI, now we have to add the functionality to actually allow people to sign up, log in and also log out.

 ```js
 // Retrieve email/password object from the login/signup page